 Cultural Governance Code

-In the performance of their tasks, the Supervisory Board of Trustees and the Executive Director whose function also embraces the capacities of the Chairman of the Board, work in accordance with the Cultural Governance Code (in Dutch only).
+In the performance of their tasks, the Supervisory Board and the Executive Director whose function also embraces the capacities of the Chairman of the Board, work in accordance with the Cultural Governance Code (in Dutch only).
 The principles are embedded in the Statutes and Regulations for Governance (in Dutch only).
-In the Board of Trustees model, managerial responsibility lies with the Executive Director.
+In the Supervisory Board model, managerial responsibility lies with the Executive Director.

 Syb Groeneveld has occupied the Fund's post of Executive Director since 1 September 2016.